 Another example.
 I may have a blog post about my beloved dog that recently died, but when I shared on social media I wrote this at the end: “It is uncertain biblically if our animals could be on the new heaven and earth with us in the eternal state, but I think it is a possibility.
 If I could have only one beloved animal companion with me for eternity, I would choose Lizzie.”

 I myself do not know how a Christian can say with certainty that their dead dog or cat will be in heaven (etc) – based on the Bible at least.
 It would be another post to discuss that, but while I do think it is possible – neither is it certain.
-Yet I see practicing Christians make adamant statements, or just say odd things about a heaven for dogs.
+Yet I see practicing Christians make adamant statements, or just say odd things – like there is a heaven for dogs.

 Maybe you are thinking “Good grief.
 Everything does not have to be accurate, especially in a time of grief.” – I suppose.
 But I am not comforted by inaccuracies.

 I am much more comforted by a possibility based on biblical thinking, than on something stated as a certainty based on sentimental thinking.